grodarte/phase-1-project/README.md

 The search feature is designed so the user can search for a specific character name and display all characters by that given name.
 For example, searching "Rick" will initiate a GET request which will return and display all known Rick characters.

-### Filter Cast By Episode
+### Filter Characters By Episode

 The filter feature is designed to allow the user to filter the displayed characters by episode.
 The filter feature contains a dropdown which includes all exisiting episodes.
-When an episode is selected by the user, the corresponding cast of that episode is displayed on the page.
+When an episode is selected by the user, the corresponding "cast" of that episode is displayed on the page.